keviin0/CSA-Calculator/README.md

 - Sean

- This week, my goal was to establish a strong UI foundation.
-In the beginning of the week, my team was not able to run code from the main branch.
-I researched offline and used help from Mr. Mortensen to fix this problem.
-We were able to come up with a resolution by establishing a standard IDE and a standard SDK.
-It was a challenge understanding how to add, modify, and learn how to use swingx and using the designer.
-I started by watching a youtube video on SwingX.
-I researched topics online including oracle docs and stackoverflow.
-I created Thai 21 game because I worked on it over the summer in Python but it was for applying discrete math to solve for the winning strategy.
-It was not interactive.
-I thought it would be a fun idea to create an actual app in which a user can play the game.
-I learned how to work with the UI more in-depth.
-This includes how to add a menu item, how to add UI elements in the designer.
-Learning how to user the designer was challenging.
-It was different than tools I am used to.
-Also the UI elements did not always update correctly.
-The way they looked in the designer was different than how they actually look when the game is running.
-I also learned some advanced UI components including different notifications such as a popup and messagebox.
-I then how to access and use those in the class and how to access and change properties of UI elements.
-I also learned how to add action handling such as a button click.
-This seems simple now but it was very challenging at the time to initially learn.
-Some advanced Java components I learned included creating and using a timer.
-I also practiced with Thread.sleep() but it did not work out and my app froze but it was an interesting exercise.
-Overall, this week very challenging but productive.
-It was rewarding to have a real game.

- My Contribution include: adding Thai21 into MainMenu, added Thai21.java and Thai21.form.
+This week I worked on mainly Thai 21 and logistics.
+I made sure our group was using a standard IDE and a standard SDK (adopt-openj9-15).
+My Contribution includes adding Thai21 into MainMenu, added Thai21.java and Thai21.form.
 My Thai21 game is functional and can be played.
 My major merge onto the main branch is from this check-in SHA1 ID: commit 09ccf44345e91fe7351903ca5733577aed5905c6

  I believe I deserve a 5/5 because I went above and beyond the group goal for the game as well as my personal goal.